Are you looking for a way to reduce stress and improve your focus? If so, consider giving walking meditation a try.

 Here are a few tips to help you get the most out of your walking meditation practice:

 1. Start with a comfortable distance.
-If you’re just starting out, it’s best to keep your walks short so that you don’t become overwhelmed or discouraged.
+If you’re just starting, keeping your walks short is best so you don’t become overwhelmed or discouraged.
 Once you get used to walking meditation, you can gradually increase the distance.

 2. Choose a convenient time.
 Walking early in the morning can help you start your day with a sense of calm and well-being.
 If you have trouble fitting in a walk during the day, try going for a stroll in the evening hours.